jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 **EXERCISE**

 - Starting from the `survey_data`, calculate the amount of males and females present in each of the plots (`verbatimLocality`).
 The result should return the counts for each of the combinations of `sex` and `verbatimLocality`.
-Assign to a new variable `n_plot_sex`.
+Assign to a new variable `n_plot_sex` and ensure the counts are in a column named "count".
 - Use a `pivot_table` to convert the `n_plot_sex` DataFrame to a new DataFrame with the `verbatimLocality` as index and `male`/`female` as column names.
 Assign to a new variable `pivoted`.

 <details><summary>Hints</summary>

 - _...for each of the combinations..._ `groupby` can also be used with multiple columns at the same time.
+- If a `groupby` operation gives a Series as result, you can give that Series a name with the `.rename(..)` method.
 - `reset_index()` is useful function to convert multiple indices into columns again.

 </details>